rust-lang/rfcs/text/3389-manifest-lint.md

 being cargo-specific.
 By baking the configuration for rustc, rustdoc, and clippy directly into cargo, we will be seeing more of this.
 A hope is that this will actually improve with this RFC.
-Over time, tools will need to switch to the model of running `cargo` to get confuguratio in response to this RFC.
+Over time, tools will need to switch to the model of running `cargo` to get configuration in response to this RFC.
 As for users, if a tool's primary configuration is in `Cargo.toml`, that will provide a strong coupling with `cargo` in users minds as compared to using an external configuration file and overlooking the one or two fields read from